Alison Weir Tours

 Alison Weir

 was born in London, England, and was educated at the City of London School.
 Later, she trained as a teacher, with history as her main subject.
 But her great love of history had been born some years earlier, after reading her first adult novel at the age of fourteen.
 After that, she took up history as a hobby.
-She has published eighteen books.
+She publishes her twentieth book this year, and has sold well over 2.7 million books worldwide.
+She is the biggest-selling female historian in the United Kingdom.

 Alison had a career in Civil Service management and training before her first book, Britain's Royal Families, was published in 1989.
-She has since written thirteen other best-selling history books: The Six Wives of Henry VIII; The Princes in the Tower; Lancaster and York: The Wars of the Roses; Children of England: The Heirs of Henry VIII; Elizabeth the Queen; Eleanor of Aquitaine, By the Wrath of God, Queen of England; Henry VIII: King and Court; Mary Queen of Scots and the Murder of Lord Darnley; Isabella She-Wolf of France, Queen of England; Katherine Swynford: The Story of John of Gaunt and His Scandalous Duchess and The Lady in the Tower: The Fall of Anne Boleyn.
-Alison has also written three best-selling novels, Innocent Traitor, about Lady Jane Grey, The Lady Elizabeth, which tells the story of the young Elizabeth I, and The Captive Queen: A Novel of Eleanor of Aquitaine, published in April 2010.
+She has since written many other best-selling history books: The Six Wives of Henry VIII; The Princes in the Tower; Lancaster and York: The Wars of the Roses; Children of England: The Heirs of Henry VIII; Elizabeth the Queen; Eleanor of Aquitaine, By the Wrath of God, Queen of England; Henry VIII: King and Court; Mary Queen of Scots and the Murder of Lord Darnley; Isabella She-Wolf of France, Queen of England; Katherine Swynford: The Story of John of Gaunt and His Scandalous Duchess, The Lady in the Tower: The Fall of Anne Boleyn, Mary Boleyn, and Elizabeth of York.
+Alison has also written five best-selling novels, Innocent Traitor, about Lady Jane Grey, The Lady Elizabeth, which tells the story of the young Elizabeth I, The Captive Queen: A Novel of Eleanor of Aquitaine, A Dangerous Inheritance, and The Marriage Game: A Novel of Elizabeth I.

-Her latest history book, Mary Boleyn: "The Great and Infamous Whore", will be published in October 2011.
-She has just completed her fourth novel, Innocent Blood, the sequel to Innocent Traitor, and has another novel and two further history books on contracts.
 From 1991 to 1997, she ran her own school for children with special needs, and has a special commitment to promoting adult literacy.
 In 2010 she published a short book, Traitors of the Tower, for the Quick Reads series for emergent adult readers.
+She undertakes a comprehensive programme of literary events - nearly 600 of them since 1991, and has toured America extensively.
 She is a Fellow of the Royal Society of Arts and Sciences, and an Honorary Lifetime Patron of Historic Royal Palaces, and is married with two adult children.

-Alison Weir has worked with English Heritage on many of its popular ‘Tours Through Time’, and with Smithsonian Journeys in Washington, for whom she developed and led the "Tudor Tapestry" tour of Tudor England in 2010.
+Alison Weir worked with English Heritage on many of its popular ‘Tours Through Time’, and with Smithsonian Journeys in Washington, for whom she developed and led the "Tudor Tapestry" tour of Tudor England in 2010.
+She founded Alison Weir Tours that year, and has since led five high-end tours, with three more in the planning.

 Here are just three of the many testimonials sent by tour guests to Alison Weir…